Tom Tiffany, only Wisconsin lawmaker to vote against Juneteenth holiday, says it 'fuels separatism'

 Each of the other nine members of Wisconsin's delegation voted in favor of the bill, which passed the Senate on Tuesday and the House of Representatives on Wednesday.
 President Joe Biden signed the legislation into law on Thursday.

 U.S. Rep. Gwen Moore, D-Milwaukee, said Juneteenth should be worth officially acknowledging.
 Observed on June 19, Juneteenth commemorates the day in 1865 that the last slaves in Texas were proclaimed free.
-The proclamation came more than a month after the end of the Civil War, in which separatists fought the federal government to preserve slavery.
+The proclamation came more than a month after the end of the Civil War, in which the Confederacy sought to preserve slavery.

 "This day is a critical part of our American history that needs to be recognized and acknowledged by all," Moore said in a statement.
 "While it is a day of joy and jubilation, it’s also a reminder that our work must continue to eliminate the barriers to opportunities, so that every person has a fair shot to succeed."